markmcgaha/backup/README.md

 # backup
-Rsync based backup suitable for home computers
+Automate rotating rsync backups to offline devices.
+This is an easy to use solution for linux home computers.